Natural Ingredients You Should Use To Keep Stink Bugs Out Of Your House

 In the eternal battle to maintain a pest-free home, the invasion of stink bugs can be particularly vexing.
 These tiny creatures are most likely to become a problem for homeowners once outdoor temperatures begin to drop in the fall.
 That's when stink bugs begin searching for a warmer domain.
 While you can squish any stink bugs you come across within the confines of your home's four walls, doing so will release the pests' infamous foul scent.

-Taking measures to keep stink bugs out of your house to begin with is a better strategy than dealing with a full-blown indoor infestation.
+Taking measures to keep stink bugs out of your house to begin with is a better strategy than dealing with a full-blown indoor infestation, since once your home is infested, only professionals can eradicate the problem.
 Although chemical pesticides are readily available for this purpose, you may prefer natural solutions if you don't want harsh chemicals lingering around your home.
-From the aromatic scent of lemongrass essential oil to the abrasive power of diatomaceous earth and the versatile properties of vinegar, you'll have everything you need in your ongoing quest to keep these smelly insects outside where they belong.
+While the aromatic scent of lemongrass essential oil, the abrasive power of diatomaceous earth, and the versatile properties of vinegar may help in preventative efforts, keep in mind they won't stop an infestation of these smelly insects.

 Repel stink bugs using garlic

 If you've ever cooked with garlic, you know how pungent it can be.
 Once garlic has been crushed, it releases the compound allicin.
 This compound breaks down even further into several other sulfur-containing compounds, which produce the powerful odor you've come to expect from the herb.
 Just as people are sensitive to garlic, so are bugs.
-That means you can use it to repel stink bugs and keep them out of your house.
+Pest control experts sometimes recommend this herb as a preventive measure, although it's best combined with another method for better effectiveness.

 Keep pests at bay with oregano and thyme